Combining high-z galaxy luminosity functions with Bayesian evidence

 \section{The non-ionizing Luminosity function at high redshift}

-We now wish to apply BDA on real LF observations.
-We first discuss the observational data sets we use, then our analytic model which is used to weigh them, before specifying how we compute the evidence.
+We now wish to apply BDA on actual LF estimatess.
+We first discuss the data sets we use, then our analytic model which is used to weigh them, before specifying how we compute the evidence.